SketchyMaze/guidebook/docs/custom-doodads/index.md

 * Program its Behavior
     * [JavaScript](scripts.md)

+## Naming Convention

+It is strongly encouraged that you name your custom doodad files with a prefix or something to _namespace_ them apart from the built-in doodads.

+For example: if you made a custom doodad named "door-red.doodad" it would actually conflict with the [built-in doodad](../doodads.md) of the same name, and your custom doodad would take priority over the built-in one.

+By prefixing your custom doodad filenames with your initials or name, you will minimize the likelihood that your doodad conflicts with a built-in from a future game release _or_ with custom doodads made by other players than yourself.

+Future versions of the game will likely prevent saving a new doodad with the same filename of a built-in one.

+## Profile Directory

+Custom doodads and levels will go in your [Profile Directory](../profile-directory.md), into folders named "doodads" and "levels" respectively.

+To share your custom doodads with others, you can copy the `.doodad` files out of your doodads folder.
+To install doodads made by others, place their `.doodad` files into your doodads folder, and they will appear in-game to drag and drop them into your level.

 ## doodad (Command Line Tool)

 Your copy of the game should have shipped with a `doodad` command-line tool